Our best days are yet to come.

 On November 4, 2014, Nashville voters elected John Ray to represent them as their State Representative for District 55 in the Tennessee General Assembly and reelected him on November 8, 2016.
 Outside of the Capitol and his law office, John Ray served as chairman of the advisory board for Nashville RBI (Reviving Baseball in Inner-Cities), now a program of the Boys & Girls Club of Middle Tennessee.
 He remains an active ex officio member of the steering committee for Belmont-Hillsboro Neighbors, Inc., as its former president, and sits on the board of directors for Friends of Sevier Park, Inc., a non-profit he co-founded with other neighborhood leaders.
 Previously, John Ray served on the Metro Board of Fair Commissioners, as an appointee of Mayor Karl Dean, and the Tennessee Civil Service Commission, as an appointee of Governor Phil Bredesen.
 Additionally, John Ray represents his alma mater as an active member of the Columbia Alumni Association of Nashville and Columbia's Alumni Representative Committee.
-For his work on health care and equality issues, he has been honored with the 2017 Public Policy Advocacy Award by NAMI-Tennessee, an Appreciation Award by the Tennessee Association of Marriage and Family Therapists in 2016, the Ally Award by Nashville Pride in 2016, and he was also dubbed Best Politician by The Nashville Scene in 2015 for legislative effectiveness during his first legislative session and has been repeatedly named one of Middle Tennessee's top political and civic leaders by the Nashville Post.
+For his work on health care and equality issues, he has been honored with the 2017 Public Policy Advocacy Award by NAMI-Tennessee, an Appreciation Award by the Tennessee Association of Marriage and Family Therapists in 2016, the Ally Award by Nashville Pride in 2016.
+John Ray was dubbed Best Politician by The Nashville Scene in 2015 for legislative effectiveness during his first legislative session and has been repeatedly named one of Middle Tennessee's top political and civic leaders by the Nashville Post.

 FAMILY & FUN

-John Ray and Tamara are the proud parents of John, Finn, Henry and Wrigley, the family dog.
+Tamara and John Ray are the proud parents of John, Finn, Henry and Wrigley, the family dog.
 John Ray spends his free time with his family, cheering for the Chicago Cubs and Nashville Predators, playing ice hockey, and attending his sons' many sporting events.

 - Parent of John (4), Finn (2), and Henry with wife, Tamara.